Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ### Basic concepts

+Let's introduce some basic concepts before going into the game.

+#### Pop and carrier

-In Relativitization, the majority of mechanics are related to population, similar to many other games, we call it "pop".
+Relativitization is centered around population, similar to many other games, we call it "pop".

 Types of pop:
 * Labourer